Kingdom Hearts χ: Setting

 Kingdom Hearts χ is set in a world called Daybreak Town, hundreds of years prior to the other games in the series.
-The game begins before the legendary Keyblade War, a conflict sparked due to disputes between Keyblade wielders over the light that created the world, triggering a calamity that reshaped the world into that seen in the rest of the Kingdom Hearts series.
+The game begins before the Keyblade War, a conflict sparked due to disputes between Keyblade wielders over the light that created the world, triggering a calamity that reshaped the world into that seen in the rest of the Kingdom Hearts series.
 Prior to the war, a precognizant Keyblade Master known only as the Master of Masters bestows a Book of Prophecies to five of his six apprentices, the Foretellers, before disappearing.
-The book has the ability to manifest objects and people from the future, and contains an account of future events, from which the five Foretellers learn of a prophecy foretelling the world's destruction.
-To prevent this, the Foretellers use their books to manifest future worlds and defeat the Heartless infesting them to gather pieces of light, called Lux.
-Each Foreteller creates and leads their own "Union" themed around their individual animal icon: Unicornis, governed by Ira; Anguis, governed by Invi; Leopardus, governed by Gula; Vulpes, governed by Ava; and Ursus, governed by Aced.
+The book manifests objects and people from the future, and contains an account of future events, from which the Foretellers learn of the world's prophesied destruction.
+To prevent this, the Foretellers use their books to project distant worlds and defeat the Heartless infesting them to gather pieces of light, called Lux.
+Each Foreteller leads their own "Union" themed around their individual animal icon: Unicornis, governed by Ira; Anguis, governed by Invi; Leopardus, governed by Gula; Vulpes, governed by Ava; and Ursus, governed by Aced.
 The player character, a newly awakened Keyblade wielder, chooses to support one of the Unions and works to ensure the chosen faction's supremacy.
-The future worlds created by the Book of Prophecies include several worlds introduced in previous series entries, including Dwarf Woodlands (based on Snow White and the Seven Dwarfs); Agrabah (Aladdin); Wonderland (Alice in Wonderland); Olympus Coliseum (Hercules); and Beast's Castle (Beauty and the Beast).
+The projected worlds include several locations introduced in previous series entries: Dwarf Woodlands (based on Snow White and the Seven Dwarfs), Agrabah (Aladdin), Wonderland (Alice in Wonderland), Olympus Coliseum (Hercules), and Beast's Castle (Beauty and the Beast).

 Kingdom Hearts Union χ takes place shortly after the events of Kingdom Hearts χ in an alternate data worldline, with the player reliving the past to forget the events of the Keyblade War.
-Due to the Book of Prophecies' loss of power without the Master or Foretellers present, the Keyblade wielders instead visit simulated datascapes based on the various Disney worlds.
+Due to the book's loss of power without the Master or Foretellers present, the Keyblade wielders instead visit simulated datascapes based on the various Disney worlds.
 The game initially repeats the story of the original, dubbed Unchained χ, but diverges partway through the narrative in a new narrative titled Union χ.
-New stories feature the player forming a new team with four other Keyblade wielders, who become friends, while a new set of union leaders must contend with new formless, sentient incarnations of True Darkness.
-Other major story events that do not involve the player were delivered via game updates, serving to expand on the story of Kingdom Hearts χ and continue the narrative after the events of the Keyblade War.
+New stories feature the player forming a new team with four other Keyblade wielders, who become friends, while a new set of Union leaders must contend with new formless, sentient incarnations of True Darkness.
+Other major story events that do not involve the player were delivered via game updates, serving to expand on the story of Kingdom Hearts χ and continue the narrative.
 All of the worlds from Kingdom Hearts χ reappear, alongside returning worlds Castle of Dreams (Cinderella) and Enchanted Dominion (Sleeping Beauty).
-The game also introduces a new world, Game Central Station (Wreck-It Ralph).
+The game also introduces four new worlds themed around Wreck-It Ralph: Game Central Station, Niceland, Cy-Bug Sector, and Candy Kingdom.

 The events of both games are told in a non-linear order; they are presented below chronologically.